Tea Simplified: A Newbie's Guide To Being A Tea Drinker

-Dust and fannings (most often, what's used in tea bags) are very broken tea leaves and brewing them releases a lot of tannins and astringency.
-Intact tea leaves contain beneficial properties that are untampered and brew with a much smoother and more full-bodied flavor.
+Dust and fannings (most commonly in tea bags) are broken tea leaves.
+Brewing them releases tannins and astringency.
+Intact tea leaves contain untampered beneficial properties and brew with a much smoother and more full-bodied flavor.

 How it's made

-China exports the largest quantity of tea worldwide.
+China exports the most considerable quantity of tea worldwide.
 They cultivate and process roughly one-third of the total tea harvest of the entire world!
 As mentioned in the "tea varieties" segment above, different countries craft different varieties and have regional specialties.

 Which one is for me?

-Tea can reinvigorate or relax you depending on the type you choose.
-If youâ€™re looking for a morning tea to replace your coffee, black or pu-erh teas will do the trick.
-But, if youâ€™re just looking to sip on something smooth and mellow, you might be better matched with a green or oolong tea.
+Tea can reinvigorate or relax you, depending on the type you choose.
 Choose the brew for your mood or for the specific time of day.
+If you're looking for a morning tea to replace your coffee, black or pu-erh teas will do the trick.
+But, if you're looking to sip on something smooth and mellow, you might be better matched with a green or oolong tea.

 How to brew

-Loose leaf tea has magical pockets of flavor and depth that are released when you re-steep!
-Throwing out the leaves after the first wash is a waste of money, benefits, and awesome flavor.
-As the leaves unfurl, you will be able to taste the subtle differences of tonality with each subsequent steep.
+Loose leaf tea has magical pockets of flavor and depth released when you re-steep!
+Throwing out the leaves after the first wash wastes money, benefits, and awesome flavor.
+As the leaves unfurl, you can taste the subtle differences in tonality with each subsequent steep.

 All tea leaves will have the benefits and antioxidants regardless of whether or not they have been mixed with other ingredients.
 Branch out and explore the more exotic varieties like chocolate tea and ginger peach!
-You might find a flavor that really resonates with you.
+You might find a flavor that resonates with you.

 Adding milk or sugar

 Some people choose to add milk to their black teas.
 This is the traditional English way of serving tea.
-You can also steam your milk for drinks such as a London Fog (an Earl Grey tea latte).
-You can also add honey or sugar.
-Any of these additions will add considerable fat or calories.
-However, it wonâ€™t diminish the positive benefits of the loose tea leaf!
+You can steam your milk for drinks such as a London Fog (an Earl Grey tea latte).
+You can also add sugar or honey.
+Though these additions may add negligible calories, they won't diminish the positive benefits of the loose tea leaf!

-Iced tea preparation can be done using several different methods.
-Cold-brewing is super easy and doesn't even require the water to be boiled.
-Simply pour room temperature water over the leaves and refrigerate overnight!
-For instant iced tea, you can brew a concentrated hot tea and pour it over ice.
-Icing the tea doesnâ€™t have a negative effect on the positive aspects of the tea!
+There are many methods for preparing iced tea.
+Cold-brewing is super easy and doesn't even require boiling water.
+Pour room temperature water over the leaves and refrigerate overnight!
+You can brew a concentrated hot tea and pour it over ice for instant iced tea.
+Icing the tea doesn't harm the positive aspects of the tea!

 Now you know stuff!

-Armed with this knowledge, you are ready to begin your tea drinking journey.
-There is so much depth to the history and culture surrounding this little leaf!
+With this knowledge, you are ready to begin your tea drinking journey.
+There is so much depth to this little leaf's history and culture!
 The most important part is to relax and enjoy yourself.
-You donâ€™t need to be an expert in the field to enjoy your own sensory experience.
-Simply allow your tea drinking moment to be a little meditation away from all the chitter-chatter of life.
+You don't need to be an expert in the field to enjoy your sensory experience.
+Allow your tea drinking moment to be a little meditation away from all the chitter-chatter of life.